Shabbat and Holidays

 Friday Night Lights:

-Every week Shabbat Your Way with special guests from around campus and greater Boston.
+Every week Shabbat Your Way often with special guests from around campus and greater Boston.

 Mocktails and Tapas